Article 1 – Website Edition

 In accordance with the law on Informatics and Liberties n°78-17 issued on the 6th January 1978 and modified by the law n°2004-801 of the 6th August 2004, the collection and automated processing of personal data are being registered to Commission Nationale de l’Informatique et des Libertés (CNIL) – an independent French administrative regulatory body whose mission is to ensure that data privacy law is applied to the collection, storage, and use of personal data.

-Le Bureau Export is represented by Mr. Marc THONON, as CEO.
-He is responsible of the processing of collected data by Le Bureau Export on this website.
+Le CNM is represented by Mr. Jean-Philippe Thiellay, as President.
+He is responsible of the processing of collected data by le CNM on this website.

 The aforementioned rights expire at the individual’s death.
 However, you are aware that in application of article 40-1 of the law n°78-17 of the 6th January 1878 and modified by the law n°2004-801 of the 6th August 2004, you have the right to define guidelines to the processing of your personal data after your death.
 Without any guidelines or opposing mentions in your guidelines, your personal data will be deleted at your death, at the behest of your successors.
 You can also chose to communicate or not these data to other persons, designated by you.